raspberrypilearning/slug/en/step_10.md

     # Do things relating to vegetables
 ```

-Can you use some similar code to check whether the next pixel is part of the slug?
+Can you use similar code to check whether the next pixel is part of the slug?
 --- /hint ---
 --- hint ---
 Here is how your code should look.
 Make sure you add it to the `move()` function **above** the code which adds the `next` pixel to the `slug` list, otherwise you will be permanently dead!